 Who knew getting your hands dirty could be so much fun?
 There’s just something about working with clay that’s so therapeutic and also helps to unleash your creativity.
 To help you get started, we’ve put together a list of some of the best and most recommended pottery classes in London.
-Take a look and see which one catches your eye.
-You’ll be able to learn from the pros and create some beautiful pieces of art that you can be proud of.
-From beginner-level classes to those tailored for experienced artists, there’s something for everyone.
+From beginner classes to those tailored to very experienced artists, there’s something for everyone here.
+Learn from the pros and create some really beautiful pieces of art that you can be proud of.
+Go on – we believe in you!

 The owner Stine Dulong is a revolutionary both in and out of the studio.
-She tirelessly works to create her own designs and teach others how to use them for their creations – one ball of mud at a time.
+Not only does she tirelessly work to create her own unique designs, but she also strives to teach others how to use them in their own creations, one ball of clay at a time.

 SkandiHus is committed to creating beautiful objects that are good for you and the environment.
 They recycle as much of the material used in their studio, from clay and glazes to spare containers for tools, even kitchen utensils can become part of this recycling process.